Page numbers reference the Premium editions unless otherwise noted.

 "As a general rule there will be far more uninhabited space on a level than there will be space occupied by monsters, human or otherwise. [...]
 It is a good idea to thoughtfully place several of the most important treasures, with or without monstrous guardians, and then switch to a random determination for the balance of the level. [...]
 Roll the die for every room or space not already allocated.
 A roll of a 1 or 2 indicates that there is some monster there. [...]
 Roll again for every room and space.
 A roll of 1–3 in those rooms or spaces with monsters in them indicates some form of treasure is present.
 A roll of 1 in a room or space which is unoccupied indicates that there is some form of treasure there" (6-7).

 Oe is Combat-Centric?
-Nah

-The Example of Play completely glosses over a combat with the words...
+That is a common allegation.
+However, the Example of Play completely glosses over a combat with the words...

 "(Here a check for surprise is made, melee conducted, and so on)" (13).